Chapter 7: Basic Political Analysis

 “The median black family, with just over $3,500, owns just 2 percent of the wealth of the nearly $147,000 the median white family owns.
 The median Latino family, with just over $6,500, owns just 4 percent of the wealth of the median white family.
 Put differently, the median white family has 41 times more wealth than the median black family and 22 times more wealth than the median Latino family.”

 Political scientists use basic and sophisticated quantitative and qualitative research methods in their work.
 Reviewing those methods is beyond the scope of this introductory text.
 Still, you should be familiar with the following basic analytical techniques.

 One of the most basic operations we can do in quantitative analysis is to sort things into categories and count how many instances fit into each category.
 Another is to translate raw numbers into percentages.
-Performing these basic tasks creates a data table or histogram, like a bar chart.
-Let’s look at something simple—like the number of associate’s and bachelor’s degrees conferred in the United States—and sort them into male and female categories to see if anything interesting happened between 1970 and 2000.
-Note that adding the percentage awarded to men and women each year helps us see what happened in this time period.
+Let’s look at a subtle yet important change in the United States that is reflected in the number of associate’s and bachelor’s degrees conferred in the United States between 1970 and 2000.
+The National Center for Education Statistics has the following data for college degree attainment in those years.
+(2) Check out these facts:

 13/35 x 100 or .37 x 100 equals 37 percent